iterative/dvc.org/content/blog/2022-06-22-azure-remotes-in-dvc.md

 ---

 That’s it!
-Now you can connect any DVC project to an AWS S3 bucket.
+Now you can connect any DVC project to an Azure blob storage container.
 If you run into any issues, makes sure to check that your credentials are valid, check if your user has MFA enabled, and check that the user has the right level of permissions.